yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

-Machine learning is for me an interesting topic since it is slowly becomming ubiquitous in our daily lives.
+Machine learning is for me an interesting topic since it is slowly becoming ubiquitous in our daily lives.
 From thermostats which know when you will be home, to smarter cars and the phone we have in our pocket.
-It seems like it is everywhere and that makes it an intresting field to explore, but what is machine learning?
+It seems like it is everywhere and that makes it an interesting field to explore, but what is machine learning?
 In general terms, it is a way for a system to learn and make predictions.
-This can be as simple as predicting relevent shopping items to as complex as a digital assistant.
+This can be as simple as predicting relevant shopping items to as complex as a digital assistant.

 With this blog post I will try to give an introduction into classification using the [Naive Bayes classifier algorithm][naive bayes classifier].
-It is an easy algorithm to implement while giving faily decent results but it will require some statistics, so bear with me.
+It is an easy algorithm to implement while giving fairly decent results but it will require some statistics, so bear with me.
 Hopefully by the end of it you might see some applications and even try to implement it yourself!

 ## Setup
 So, what does the classifier want to achieve?
 Well, it should be able to guess if a sentence is *Positive* or *Negative*.
 For instance, `"Symfony is the best"` is a *Positive* sentence, while `"No Symfony is bad"` is a *Negative* sentence.
 So given a new sentence, I want the classifier to return the type without me implementing new rules.